 Nigeria’s Evolving Regulatory Landscape

 Policy toward virtual assets continues to develop.
-Crypto trading by individuals is generally treated as permissible, but it operates under evolving oversight and compliance expectations that can include restrictions on how financial institutions provide services to crypto businesses.
-In practice, what you can do is often shaped by platform policies, banking partner requirements, KYC/AML controls, and how regulators choose to supervise different activities.
+Crypto trading by individuals is generally treated as permissible, but day-to-day access is shaped by compliance requirements and oversight expectations.
+In practice, what you can do is often determined by platform policies, banking partner requirements, KYC/AML controls, and how regulators supervise different activities.

 It’s also important to separate legality from legitimacy.
-Something can be legal to trade while still being risky or scam-prone in execution.
-“Legit” typically comes down to whether the platform is transparent, security-minded, compliant with applicable rules, and consistent about handling deposits, withdrawals, disputes, and customer complaints.
+Something can be permitted to trade yet still be risky to execute due to platform quality, custody arrangements, or scam-prone behavior in certain channels.
+“Legit” usually comes down to whether the platform is transparent, security-minded, compliant with applicable rules, and consistent about handling deposits, withdrawals, disputes, and customer complaints.

 Regulatory compliance is not just paperwork; it’s a practical layer of risk control that can reduce fraud exposure, improve transparency, and set clearer expectations for how customer assets are handled.